 - Transparency: Protecting customers’ personal data is paramount.
 But so too is crafting a consent management strategy that offers clear opt-in and -out language and states how you’ll use existing and prospective customers’ behavioral data.

 - Accuracy: One-fifth of enterprise employees think their customer data is inaccurate, per Experian.
 What’s the point of unifying audience data — and ideally, creating a single source of truth — for eventual analysis and cross-channel activation if it’s not reliable?

 - Representativeness: Lookalike modeling for retargeting remains a vital tactic for enterprise marketers’ customer acquisition efforts.
 But poor data collection — and, thereby, poor data quality — can impede advertising success and lead to wasted spend.

 The solution to these marketers’ pressing customer data quality management issues (and one that can help them check off each of these requirement)?
-The customer data platform.
+A customer data platform.

-Improving quality of customer data and leveraging data impossible without CDP
+Improving customer data quality and leveraging that data difficult without CDP

 Rather, enterprise marketing teams need a way to easily and efficiently analyze, segment, and model that data so they can more capably liberate it in messaging to target audiences.

 The high quality of unified customer profile data synced into the CDP accounts for everything today’s marketers need to realize this approach: from individuals’ up-to-the-minute consent statuses to the ability to resolve their identities in real time.